 Refinance in Florida

-FHA offers a variety of ways to refinance a mortgage.
+FHA offers a variety of loan programs to refinance a mortgage.
 Customers may choose a cash-out refinance or a streamline refinance option.

 Streamline Refinance

-The streamline refinance is only available to people that currently have an FHA loan.
+The streamline refinance is only available to people who currently have an FHA loan.
 For qualifying borrowers, this can be a great way to lower their mortgage rates without a complete loan process.

 Basic requirements:

-- No more than one 30-day late payments on the mortgage is allowed in the last 12 months
+• No more than one 30-day late payment on the mortgage is allowed in the last 12 months

 Cash-Out Refinance

-It is not a requirement to currently have an FHA loan in order to apply for a cash-out refinance.
+It is not a requirement to currently have an FHA loan to apply for a cash-out refinance.
 People with a VA, conventional, USDA, FHA, or another type of mortgage may apply for the cash-out refinance.
-The requirements for the refinance are basically the same as for a purchase loan.
+The requirements for the refinance are the same as for a purchase loan.

-Summing Up FHA Loan Guidelines for Florida Residents
+Summing Up FHA Mortgage Guidelines for Florida Residents

 There are lots of reasons for people to apply for this loan.
 Whether it is buying a home, refinancing an existing mortgage, or buying a fixer-upper to make improvements and live in the home, there are numerous ways that this program can assist you.
 The various uses make this an appealing loan option financially to numerous buyers and make it possible to become a homeowner with relative ease.